Edge Acceleration

 Request Retry Policy

-In the event of a request failure to a particular origin during normal business operations, the Load Balancing feature, guided by its request retry policy, can schedule the request to another origin for a retry.
+In the event of a request failure to a particular origin during normal business operations, the Load Balancer feature, guided by its request retry policy, can schedule the request to another origin for a retry.
 This helps reduce business request failures due to network issues or origin malfunctions.
 For more details, see the Introduction to Request Retry Policy.